 Shop ’til You Drop Argentino-Style

-The Argentinos really did come with empty suitcases and one pair of clothing to their names.
+The Argentinos really did come with empty suitcases and one outfit to their names.
 Let’s just say after three weeks of daily shopping trips in New York to Miami, they arrived back home to face Argentina border control with 18 suitcases, 9 carry-ons, 9 personal items, a 50-inch TV, a Mac desktop computer, and who knows how many iPhones and iPads.
 The first day we arrived in NYC we went straight to the Apple store, so… They really love their tech.
 I don’t blame them; technology is ridiculously expensive in South America, so they took advantage.

 “No One Can Scam an Argentinian”